A Guide to the Eviction Process in San Francisco, California

 6. Judgment and Writ of Possession

 If the landlord wins, the court issues a writ of possession.
 This document is the tenant’s final notice to vacate.
-If the tenant does not leave within five days, local authorities will remove them, and possession of the property returns to the landlord.
+If the tenant does not leave within five days, local authorities will remove them and evict tenants, and possession of the property returns to the landlord.

 FIND OUT WHAT OUR CLIENTS HAVE TO SAY ABOUT US